-If you’re a beginner or learning to surf this is a great time to get out in the waves because they’re generally smaller, less powerful and considerably less crowded with other surfers vying for waves.
+If you’re a beginner or learning to surf, this is a great time to get out in the waves because they’re generally smaller, less powerful and considerably less crowded.

 Can you surf at Daymer Bay?

-Yes, despite being tucked well and truly behind the headland at Stepper Point, Daymer Bay does still receive swell and surfable waves during very large groundswells with offshore easterly winds.
+Despite being tucked well and truly behind Stepper Point’s headland, Daymer Bay still receives swell and surfable waves during large groundswells with offshore easterly winds.

 Is it dangerous surfing at Polzeath?